HardCodedCoder/TEVS_ABSCHLUSSABGABE_TEAM_ANDI/README.md

   - If the user doesn't exist, a new user will be added with the given status
   - If the user exits with the same name you are setting the status with, then the status of the existing user will be updated
-  - If the status is "off," the user will be deleted
+  - If the status is "off", the user will be deleted